On this page

 Housing and health

 Overview of the variety of ways that housing and neighborhood conditions shape health outcomes and impact spending on healthcare, and steps that housing policymakers can take to contribute to better health outcomes.
 Learn more about housing and health.
+Learn approaches to integrating health into local housing strategies.

 Housing and education